Using Request to Speak (RTS) AZ Legislature Information System (ALIS)

 First, one must register.
 This has to be done at the Phoenix capitol or the new Tucson legislature office, using one of the various terminals available.
-Beginning in 2018, you may also register at the legislature satellite office in Tucson.
+Individuals can register other individuals.
+All that is needed is an e-mail address and a name.
 Once registered, one may log in as often as desired, using one’s home computer.
 To do so, this is the procedure to follow:

 - Sign on using the e-mail address and password you used when you registered at the capitol.